ticklepoke/citi-team-18/README.md

 -   Built the login page with 2FA capabilities.

 -   Built the past transactions page
+-   Setup the JWT handling

 ### Lester Tay

 -   Built the transaction sending page
+-   Setup the front end router
+-   Setup the stylesheets